Sairam06-04/Sairam06-04/README.md

 ### 👨‍💻 About Me

-I am focus on Learning New Skill That Make Sense To The Real World.
+I am focused on Learning New Skill That Make Sense To The Real World.

 *   🔭 **Currently Figuring Out**
 *   🌱 **Currently learning new Skills**